apicollective/apibuilder-swagger-generator/README.md

-# apidoc-swagger-generator
+# apibuilder-swagger-generator

-A Lambda function that translates from the Apidoc service.json to a JSON document that adheres to Swagger Spec 2.0
+A Lambda function that translates from the Apibuilder service.json to a JSON document that adheres to Swagger Spec 2.0

 ## Testing

-There are some unit tests that rely on service.json from from existing APIs hosted in Apidoc.
+There are some unit tests that rely on service.json from from existing APIs hosted in Apibuilder.
 These can be refreshed by running

   ```